i5hi/rust-mobile/part1.md

 The NDK contains all the tools required to help us build our rust functions for android targetted hardware.

-The quickest way to get the ndk in a platform independent way is via Android Studio.
+The quickest way to get the ndk is via Android Studio.

 Follow the instructions at [Android Studio](https://developer.android.com/studio).